ktaylor63/southeast/site/content/articles/on-the-front-lines.md

 The Conservancy’s Ettel discovered McGuin at the Job Corps in Brunswick, Georgia.
 McGuin was intrigued.
 He’d hunted and fished back in Louisiana and enjoyed the outdoors.
 Why not give firefighting a try?
 Ettel put him on a crew working in Osceola last year.

 “When I first went out I said, ‘Hell, I’m in the woods.
 I got no Facetime.
 I need fast food.
-I need McDonald’s,’ ” McGuin recalled, chuckling.
+I need McDonald’s,’” McGuin recalled, chuckling.
 “I just had to get out of my comfort zone and do it.
 Here, you never know what the outcome will be.”

 And then he got the phone call.